linux-system-roles/mssql/README.md

 * Optional: You can provide further variables for the `fedora.linux_system_roles.ad_integration` role if you need.

-Optional: If you have already joined managed nodes to AD and you want to skip running the ad_integration role, you can set the [mssql_ad_join](#mssql_ad_join) variable to false.
+* Optional: If you have already joined managed nodes to AD and you want to skip running the ad_integration role, you can set the [mssql_ad_join](#mssql_ad_join) variable to false.

+* To avoid the issue with canonicalization of Kerberos principal returned by the KDC described in [Executing privileged commands against MS ADS fails with error 15404](https://access.redhat.com/solutions/7134391) KCS, the role sets `krb5_canonicalize=false` when joining to the AD realm.

 ### AD Prerequisites